cdapio/cdap/cdap-docs/admin-manual/source/upgrading/cloudera.rst

 .. highlight:: console

 #.
-Stop all flows, services, and other programs in all your applications.
+Stop all services, and other programs in all your applications.

 #.
 Stop all CDAP services.